spawnmarvel/quickguides/zabbix/README.md

 A container group is a collection of containers that get scheduled on the same host machine.
 The containers in a container group share a lifecycle, resources, local network, and storage volumes.
 It's similar in concept to a pod in Kubernetes

+For example, in a group with two container instances each requesting 1 CPU, one of your containers might run a workload that requires more CPUs to run than the other.

+In this scenario, you could set a resource limit of up to 2 CPUs for the container instance.
+This configuration allows the container instance to use up to 2 CPUs if available.

 https://learn.microsoft.com/en-us/azure/container-instances/container-instances-container-groups

 Price example